TengMCing/PhD/Thesis/03-chap3.pdf.md

 Modern computer vision models are well-suited for addressing this challenge.
 They rely on deep neural networks with convolutional layers [@fukushima1982neocognitron].
 These layers leverage hierarchical patterns in data, downsizing and transforming images by summarizing information in a small space.
 Numerous studies have demonstrated the efficacy of convolutional layers in addressing various vision tasks, including image recognition [@rawat2017deep].
 Despite the widespread use of computer vision models in fields like computer-aided diagnosis [@lee2015image], pedestrian detection [@brunetti2018computer], and facial recognition [@emami2012facial], their application in reading data plots remains limited.
 While some studies have explored the use of computer vision models for tasks such as reading recurrence plots for time series regression [@ojeda2020multivariate], time series classification [@chu2019automatic; @hailesilassie2019financial; @hatami2018classification; @zhang2020encoding], anomaly detection [@chen2020convolutional], and pairwise causality analysis [@singh2017deep], the application of reading residual plots with computer vision models is a new field of study.

 In this chapter, we develop computer vision models and integrate them into the residual plots diagnostics workflow, addressing the need for an automated visual inference.
-The chapter is structured as follows. @sec-model-specifications discusses various specifications of the computer vision models. @sec-model-distance-between-residual-plots defines the distance measure used to measure model violations. @sec-model-distance-estimation explains how the computer vision models estimate this distance measure. @sec-model-statistical-testing covers the statistical testing based on the estimated distance.
+The chapter is structured as follows. @sec-model-specifications discusses various specifications of the computer vision models. @sec-model-distance-between-residual-plots defines the distance measure used to detect model violations, while @sec-model-distance-estimation explains how the computer vision models estimate this distance measure. @sec-model-statistical-testing covers the statistical tests based on the estimated distance, and @sec-model-violations-index introduces a Model Violations Index, which offers a quicker and more convenient assessment.
 Sections [-@sec-model-data-generation], [-@sec-model-architecture], and [-@sec-model-training] detail the data preparation, model architecture, and training process, respectively.
 The results are presented in @sec-model-results.
+Example dataset applications are discussed in @sec-examples.
 Finally, we conclude with a discussion of our findings and propose ideas for future research directions.